$0 Massachusetts Adoption Quick-Start Checklist

 Lead Paint Compliance in Older Massachusetts Homes

 Massachusetts has some of the oldest housing stock in the country, and lead paint compliance is a real home study issue for families in Greater Boston, Worcester, Cambridge, and other cities where pre-1978 housing is the norm.
-The compliance requirement is not "remove the lead paint" — it is specifically "obtain a certificate of compliance or a letter of interim control from a licensed inspector."
+Research identifies a certified de-leader and a specific certificate for the home study; ask DCF or the inspector which current lead-safety certification and documentation apply to the property.

-Painting over lead paint without a certified de-leader and proper documentation does not satisfy the requirement.
+Do not assume that painting over lead paint or doing a quick fix satisfies the applicable requirements.
 Families who have spent significant money on what they thought was lead remediation only to have a social worker flag the home study outcome are a consistent pattern.
-The home study preparation chapter in the Massachusetts Adoption Process Guide covers lead paint compliance, the certified de-leader requirement, and what documentation the home study evaluator is looking for.
+The home study preparation chapter in the Massachusetts Adoption Process Guide covers lead paint compliance and the documentation the home study evaluator may request.

 Who This Is For